Kytha/JanusEngine/README.md

 # Platform Support

-The Janus engine is intended to be a cross-platform engine to design cross-platform games.
-Applications built with the Janus Engine have only been officially tested on Windows, but in its current state should support the following platforms;
+The Janus Engine is intended to be a cross-platform engine to design cross-platform games.
+In its current state should support the following platforms;

 - Windows ✔️
-- Mac ❌
+- Mac ✔️
 - Linux ❌
 - Android ❌
 - IOS ❌